arju88nair/NairBlog/content/post/Databases.md

 - Index improvement

+---
 - Row-level locks are placed on single records (rows) that the statements in a transaction define.
-The locks are placed as soon as any piece of the row is accessed.
-Row-level locks are always implicit, solidDB sets the locks when necessary.
+The locks are placed as soon as any piece of the row is accessed.Row-level locks are always implicit, solidDB sets the locks when necessary.
 You cannot lock or unlock row-level locks manually.

 - Table-level locks can be thought of as metadata locks; they prevent concurrent users from making schema changes (DDL operations) simultaneously or while records within the table are being changed.
 -----